jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 The EU Cyber Resilience Act covers digitally connected devices including IoT devices.
-The Act is expected to be implemented by the beginning of 2024\.190 Also, ISO 15118 is partially and voluntarily implemented in Europe under the project name Plug \& Charge Europe.
+The Act is expected to be implemented by the beginning of 2024\.190 Also, ISO 15118 is partially and voluntarily implemented in Europe under the project name “Plug \& Charge Europe”.
 Although accepted by notable OEMs and EVCS operators throughout the region, there is no planned timeline for a full\-scale implementation of the standard in the EU.191 192 The relevant regulations are set to be implemented during 2024\-2025, and the region has already started voluntarily accepting ISO 15118\.
 UK
-In December 2021, a proposition was made to include EVCS under the British Standard Institutes (BSI) regulation for smart appliances (ESA) with smart energy.193
+In December 2021, a proposition was made to include EVCS under the British Standard Institutes’ (BSI) regulation for smart appliances (ESA) with smart energy.193
-The UK is at the forefront of EVCS regulations, introducing the Electric Vehicles (Smart Charge Points) Regulations 2021, which came into force in June 2022 and applies to private charge points (domestic or workplace).194 2024 Upstream Security Ltd. All Rights Reserved
+The UK is at the forefront of EVCS regulations, introducing the Electric Vehicles (Smart Charge Points) Regulations 2021, which came into force in June 2022 and applies to private charge points (domestic or workplace).194 © 2024 Upstream Security Ltd. All Rights Reserved
 88
 The UK regulation specifies that chargers must meet the following
 requirements: smart functionality such as demand\-side response services;